USS Sumter (APA-52): Invasion of Saipan

 As a component of Task Group (TG) 54.4, Admiral R. K. Turner's Northern Attack Force for the invasion of Saipan and Tinian, the transport again loaded elements of the 4th Marine Division and sailed on 29 May.
 The attack force refueled at Eniwetok and was off the landing beaches at Saipan before daybreak on 15 June.
 Covered by an intensive air-sea bombardment, and receiving incoming fire from enemy artillery, mortars, and automatic weapons, the assault wave of marines landed at 0843.

 The transport remained off the beaches until the 24th when she sailed to Eniwetok and Pearl Harbor.
 Before leaving Saipan, she had sent more supplies and equipment to Blue Beach One, treated wounded direct from the beaches and, prior to sailing, received on board an additional 85 battle casualties from LST-218.

 Invasion of Palaus

 Sumter arrived at Pearl Harbor on 21 July and trained there until 12 August when she was routed to Guadalcanal for additional amphibious exercises with the 81st Infantry Division.
 She sailed from Lunga Point, on 8 September, with the troops embarked to participate in the invasion of the Palau Islands.

-After landing advance assault troops and a Beach Party at Anguar on the 15th, she stood off the island as the floating reserve for the 1st Marine Division's attack on Peleliu Island.
-The transport landed troops of the 81st Division on Anguar on 17 September and remained as a casualty evacuation ship until sailing to Manus, Admiralty Islands, on the 23d.
+After landing advance assault troops and a Beach Party at Angaur on the 15th, she stood off the island as the floating reserve for the 1st Marine Division's attack on Peleliu Island.
+The transport landed troops of the 81st Division on Angaur on 17 September and remained as a casualty evacuation ship until sailing to Manus, Admiralty Islands, on the 23d.